 How can we help teachers to create engaging, interactive lessons for their students?

-The previous creation workflow for SMART lab had grown organically over many years with many different designers.
+The previous creation workflow for SMART Lab had grown organically over many years with many different UX Designers.
 It was overly complex, lacked consistency, felt too stuffy and corporate, and had low discoverability and adoption.
 I redesigned the entire creation workflow to solve those problems.

 I determined that 6 key design goals were necessary for this project to be successful:

 1. Reduce the steps in the creation workflows